 Conclusion

 This blog introduced you to two methods that can be used to set up Databricks Connect to SQL Server.
 It gives comprehensive information on how to connect Databricks to SQL Server.
-It also briefed you about SQL Server and Databricks along with their features.
-If you want to integrate data from various data sources such as SQL Server into your desired Database/destination like Databricks and seamlessly visualize it in a BI tool of your choice, Hevo Data is the right choice for you!
+It also briefed you about SQL Server and Databricks and their features.
+Suppose you want to integrate data from various data sources, such as SQL Server, into your desired database/destination, such as Databricks, and seamlessly visualize it in a BI tool of your choice.
+In that case, Hevo Data is the right choice for you!
 It will help simplify the ETL and management process of data sources and destinations.

 Sign up for a 14-day free trial and experience the feature-rich Hevo suite first hand.
 You can also have a look at our unbeatable pricing that will help you choose the right plan for your business needs!